 - Discussing your medications can result in real peace of mind knowing that you are taking your prescription drugs and OTC medications safely.

 - The pharmacy can look for ways to help you save money on your out-of-pocket prescription drug costs.

-Please contact us if you would like additional information about our MTM Program, or if you do not want to participate after being enrolled in the program.
-Our toll free number is 1-800-247-1447, 24 hours a day, 7 days a week.
-TTY users call 711.
+Please contact us if you would like additional information about our program, or if you do not want to participate after being enrolled in the program.
+Our number is 1-800-247-1447, 24 hours a day, 7 days a week.
+(TTY users call 711)

 Call our Member Services Department at 1-800-247-1447 (TTY: 711)

 Hours are 8 AM to 8 PM.
 Member services is available seven days per week between October 1 and March 31.
 For the period of April 1 to September 30, Member Services is available Monday through Friday.